itz-sayak/DecisionTracker/README.md

 # Decision Tracker - Meeting Insights Application

 Decision Tracker is a modular AI application that analyzes meeting audio recordings to extract key decision insights.
-The application uses LLaMA 70B via the Groq API for analysis and provides a stylish iOS-inspired user interface.
+The application uses LLaMA 70B via the Groq API for analysis and provides a simplistic user interface.

 ![Decision Tracker App](pic.png)